GeckoPackages/GeckoMemcacheMock/README.md

 ### Install

-The package can be installed using Composer (https://getcomposer.org/).
+The package can be installed using [Composer](https://getcomposer.org/).
 Add the package to your `composer.json`.

 ```